migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-09-01 Sun (x hr):

+2024-08-31 Sat (12 hr): Writing tests for the key functionalities.
+Factoring code in order to modularize the functionalities.
+Simplifying [core functionality](https://github.com/sunwavesun/panoptics-cli/commit/69fbba06c58d86492ce14a6b36d4c655ee171c0e) in order to interact less with the chain itself.

-2024-08-29 Fri: Began going through the public demo workflow.
+2024-08-30 Fri: Began going through the public demo workflow.
 Pool creation and option mint working as expected, will test more tomorrow.

-2024-08-28 Thu: Finalized the multiple leg configuration.
+2024-08-29 Thu: Finalized the multiple leg configuration.

-2024-08-27 Wed: Continued the multiple leg configuration.
+2024-08-28 Wed: Continued the multiple leg configuration.
 [Reimplemented](https://github.com/sunwavesun/pcli/commit/c00e54f985b0e42aa29687da82c950029004db35) the option mint logic.
 Public demo ETA 09-03 (Tue).

-2024-08-26 Tue (on call 12 hr): Began reworking option logic to include multiple leg configuration.
+2024-08-27 Tue (on call 12 hr): Began reworking option logic to include multiple leg configuration.

 2024-08-26 Mon (on call 12 hr): Users are required to first [approve and deposit](https://deeznuts.panoptic.xyz/new-position) the amount of assets in order to mint an option.
 However, if there is not sufficient collateral, the option would not be minted.
 The deposits are not reverted, rather the users receive Panoptics versions of these tokens.
 This is the same case for the current Panoptics beta version (official version not yet released).
 Working on to see if it is possible to first check if the collateral are sufficient prior to the deposits.

 ---

-2024-08-25 Sun (on call 12 hr): Continued and completed the code review for [PR 4735](https://github.com/harmony-one/harmony/pull/4735).
+2024-08-25 Sun (12 hr): Continued and completed the code review for [PR 4735](https://github.com/harmony-one/harmony/pull/4735).
 Inspecting the developments necessary for account abstraction and smart contract in order to coordinate with Konstantin.

-2024-08-24 Sat (on call 12 hr)
+2024-08-24 Sat (12 hr)

 2024-08-23 Fri (on call 12 hr): Analyzing the recently added [RPCs](https://github.com/harmony-one/harmony/pull/4735) for boot nodes.
 Continued the reimplementation.